 Author.
 “Title of Webpage.”
 Website Name.
 Last Modified Date.
 URL.

 Name of YouTube channel, “Title of Video,” Publication Date, video, Length or Timestamp, URL.

 Wall Street Journal, “How Hong Kong Protesters Evade Surveillance With Tech,” September 16, 2019, video, 6:46, https://youtu.be/32KTKXZZ-BI.

 Production Schedule & General Timeline

 The table below tells you what generally happens after you submit your “final” manuscript.

 |Production Schedule||General Timeline|

-Please note that it takes roughly 6-8 months to publish your book once your manuscript is submitted.
-Schedules will shift when information and content is missing, if deadlines are missed, and if printing bottlenecks develop and/or holiday schedules impact printing.
-This will delay publication.
-Our collective goal is to publish your book on time or ahead of the scheduled publishing date.
+Please note that it takes roughly 9-12 months to produce your book once your manuscript is submitted including your review of materials during the process.
+Schedules will shift when information and content is missing.
+If deadlines are missed, printing bottlenecks develop, and holiday schedules also impact printing.
+This can delay publication.
+Our collective goal is to publish your book on or slightly ahead of the scheduled publishing date.
 Being late impacts many things negatively and can be costly.
 Your editor will schedule time to review this document with you after your book contract is finalized to discuss and answer any questions.